Overview

 Local overrides

-You can override any setting locally for a single file or step by passing them into pipeline_file() or file_step():
+You can override any setting locally for a single artifact or step by passing them into pipeline_file() or file_step():

 ...